tomcam/guten1.github.io/tutorial.md

 ### Gutenberg Cons

 * It's a command-line utility.
 You pretty much have to be a programmer/devops person to use Gutenberg.
-Installing it, which means downloading a single file and copying it to a directory, is marginally harder then just clicking an installer.
+Downloading a single file and copying it to a directory is arguably a little harder than harder than downloading, then clicking an installer
+* A tiny Gutenberg site is a little more complicated than a tiny HTML site, due to its configuration requirements

 ## What you should know before running this tutorial